 Co-isolated: Richard Goodwin, Michael Snape, David Burns Wentworth Mine, Lucknow, NSW

-Sponsored by the Orange Regional Gallery, Orange, NSW Australia
+Sponsored by the Orange Regional Gallery, Orange, Australia

 2010

-Co-isolated: Richard Goodwin, Michael Snape, David Burns Sydney, NSW Australia
+Co-isolated: Richard Goodwin, Michael Snape, David Burns Sydney, Australia

 2009

-Remodelling Architecture Australian Architecture Association, Sydney Customs House, Sydney, NSW
+Remodelling Architecture Australian Architecture Association, Sydney Customs House, Sydney, Australia

 2008